OdooBulgaria/pls/README.md

 ## Cron logs
-- [ ] Unsubmitted attendance.lines of each user
+- [ ] Unsubmitted attendance lines of each user
+	- [ ] It could be created by project manager since it is a single man project
+	- [ ] It culd have been created by other sharing project manager but both of them did not submit it
 - [ ] Project Manager who did not submit their attendance
 - [ ] UID who do not have an emp_id
 - [ ] All attendance.attendance records that are unsubmitted (Warning to close it)